skiphansen/dmitrygr-einkTags/Station/README.md

 was unsuccessful and I couldn't find a Cortexprog available for purchase anywhere.
 That's too bad as the CortexProg looks like a very worthwhile tool!

-To get around the unavability of a CortexProg I added support for a debug serial port and flashing using a [Segger J-Link debugger](https://www.segger.com/products/debug-probes/j-link/).
+To get around the unavailability of a CortexProg I added support for a debug serial port and flashing using a [Segger J-Link debugger](https://www.segger.com/products/debug-probes/j-link/).

 ## Building